The Trusted Shops Awards are coming!

 The stereotypes of Chinese shoppers has also changed in recent years.
-With an increasing amount of disposable income, Chinese shoppers have come to appreciate luxury products and top brands.
+With an increasing amount of disposable income, Chinese shoppers have come to appreciate high-quality, luxury products and top brands.
 Check out these stats from late 2019 regarding online consumption habits during the Spring Festival:

-Taking it a step further, we can also see that tastes for brand names is quite high as well.
+Taking it a step further, we can also see that tastes for brand names are quite high as well.
 To be fair, "famous online brands" is the smallest piece of the pie (4.9%), but "well-known brands" is the highest (57.4%):

 If you’re a retailer whose suppliers are in China, then it’s worth noting that your supply chain might be affected by the holiday.

 As mentioned earlier, the Chinese New Year is responsible for the largest human migration in the world.
-That means a lot of people have those days off, so don't expect to do business (with your partners) in China during this period
+That means a lot of people have those days off, so don't expect to do business (with your partners) in China during this period.

 So, what can you do to reach out to this huge potential customer base?
 Here are a few ideas and examples of past campaigns.

 As you probably already know, Chinese people have strong traditions and value them immensely.
 Learn about what makes this holiday unique.

 First and foremost, this holiday is about family.
 Tiger Beer created a campaign, "The Reunion Project", based on the concept of reuniting families that hadn't seen each other for a few years.
 Through this project, people could nominate loved ones and potentially win them a trip home.
 (Warning: you might get teary-eyed here!)